aws-quickstart/connect-integration-smg-agenttrack/README.md

-# connect-integration-voicebase
+# connect-integration-smg-agenttrack
-## Amazon Connect Integration for VoiceFoundry Post-Call Survey, powered by SMG AgentTrack
+## Amazon Connect Integration for VoiceFoundry Post-Call Surveys, powered by SMG AgentTrack

 This Quick Start integrates VoiceFoundry Post-Call Survey, powered by SMG AgentTrack, with Amazon Connect.
 The integration enables contact centers to easily implement and manage post-call surveys and submit them to SMG for aggregation, reporting, and center analysis.
 The integration deploys two AWS Lambda functions, an Amazon Kinesis stream, and Amazon API Gateway.